shangruJia/scHDeepInsight/README.md

 ## Contact

-If you have any questions or issues, please feel free to contact me:
+If you have any questions or issues, please feel free to contact me through: jiashangru@g.ecc.u-tokyo.ac.jp

-**Email**: jiashangru@g.ecc.u-tokyo.ac.jp